Nexedi/erp5/wendelin/README.md

-Wendelin is a Big Data platform based on ERP5 utilizing the NEO database.
+Wendelin is a Big Data platform utilizing the NEO database.
 =======

 Wendelin = scikit-learn + "out-of-core" + NEO DB